RetroJohn86/Pokemon-Go-Assets-Max-Battles-and-Power-Spots/Readme.md

 **+** __**Repository Info**__

-As from the March 2024, the Download Size for this Repo is : **?** ( Please Note The Size Can Change At Anytime Due Too Updates. )
+As from the September 2024, the Download Size for this Repo is : **3.86 MB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
 **This Repository is of all thinks found and mined.
 This repo is organized based on category and is a combination of downloaded/remote assets and assets found inside the APK and Sources.**